symulation/UofA-PHIL366-F16/CSL/README.md

 ##Steps for a Successful CSL Experience

+Note that the steps listed here are also summarized in this infographic (of sorts):  [placement-process-infographic-2016.pdf](placement-process-infographic-2016.pdf).

 **Step 1 - Choose your placement.** There is only one placement for this class and that is with the [Edmonton Public Library Makerspace](http://www.epl.ca/browse_program/makerspace/).
 You can read more about this placement on the [CSL Portal](https://apps.arts.ualberta.ca/csl/Account/LogOn?ReturnUrl=%2fcsl).

 **Step 2 - Review the Student Placement Process.**  In this class the placement process is straightforward because we have just one partner.
 All an interested student needed to do (as outlined in [the course syllabus](../366f16-syllabus.pdf)) was email the instructor before 11am on Monday, September 12.